 These systematic changes often lead to a persistent cough and breathing difficulties.

-However, the lungs actually begin to heal themselves the moment you stop smoking.
 The cilia begin to regain movement within hours after your last cigarette, and continue to work hard to clear the lungs of the toxins that have collected there.
-This is why you may cough more after you quit — your lungs are simply expelling chemical residue.

 The longer you go without smoking, the clearer your lungs will be.
 At the one month, you’ll find you can breathe easier — especially when exercising — and your cough will begin to subside.